I personally couldn’t live without my motorcycle tank bag.

 If you are looking for a cheap motorcycle tank bag, this is probably your best choice.

-Despite its low price, the Lions tank bag is well made out of a 600 denier synthetic.
+Despite its low price, the Lions is well made out of a 600 denier synthetic.
 The material even holds up well in light showers (though you’ll still want to use the rain cover or keep vulnerable items in bags).

 Converts to shoulder or leg bag

 Small size won’t get in the way of handlebars